-A slice of ham and cheese sandwiched in a chicken or turkey breast or veal cutlet, then breaded and fried or baked in the oven is a Cordon bleu.
-Some say ‘blue cord’ refers to the string that Swiss Italian cooks once used to tie it all together, so it would be very visible and easy to remove once the dish was finished.
+A slice of ham and cheese sandwiched in a chicken or turkey breast or veal cutlet, then breaded and fried or baked in the oven is a csordon bleu.
+Some say ‘blue cord’ refers to the string that Swiss Italian cooks once used to tie it all together, to make it very visible and easy to remove once the dish was finished.

 Other say it’s so delicious it had to be cordon bleu...